-U.S. oil production reached 9.97 million barrels per day (b/d) in December 2017 and 12.04 million b/d in December 2018, and U.S. natural gas gross withdrawals reached 97.59 billion cubic feet per day (Bcf/d) in December 2017 and 108.56 Bcf/d in December 2018.
-At the same time, the number of producing wells in the United States increased from 729,000 in 2000 to a high of 1,035,000 wells in 2014, then declined to 982,000 wells in 2018—mostly because of lower oil prices (Figure 1).
-Technological change is reflected in the increase in the share of horizontal wells during the past decade from 3% to 14% (2008–2018) (Figure 2).
-Most U.S. oil and natural gas production comes from wells that produce between 100 barrels of oil equivalent per day (BOE/d) and 3,200 BOE/d (Figures 3 and 4, respectively).
-Interestingly, the share of U.S. oil and natural gas wells producing less than 15 BOE/d has remained surprisingly steady at about 80% from 2000 through 2018 (Figure 1).
+The number of producing wells in the United States reached a high of just over 1 million (1,031,256) wells in 2014 but declined to 919,246 wells by the end of 2021 and continued to decline in 2022 to 912,962 wells (Figure 1).
+The percentage share of horizontal wells during the past decade increased from 7% to 19% (2012–22), which illustrates the impact of technological change on well type (Figure 2).
+Since 2012, about half of U.S. oil and natural gas production came from wells that produced between 100 barrels of oil equivalent per day (BOE/d) and 3,200 BOE/d (Figure 3 and Figure 4).
+In terms of the number of wells, the share of U.S. oil and natural gas wells producing less than 15 BOE/d remained steady at about 80% from 2000 through 2021 and declined to 77% in 2022 (Figure 1).

 This report provides yearly estimates of producing oil and natural gas wells in the United States, which are grouped according to volume in 1 of 22 production volume brackets that range from less than 1 BOE/d to more than 12,800 BOE/d.
 We designate wells as either oil or natural gas wells based on a gas-oil ratio (GOR) of 6,000 cubic feet of natural gas to 1 cubic foot per barrel (cf/b) of oil for each year’s production.
 If the GOR is equal to or less than 6,000 cf/b, we classify the well as an oil well.
 If the GOR is greater than 6,000 cf/b, we classify the well as a natural gas well.